Donald Trump Jr. Reportedly Tests Positive For Coronavirus, Went Mask-Less At Election Night ‘Super Spreader’

-Donald Trump Jr. has reportedly tested positive for the coronavirus, the latest member of the president’s inner circle to become infected.
+Donald Trump Jr. has reportedly tested positive for the coronavirus, making him the latest member of the president’s inner circle to become infected.

 SCOOP: Donald Trump Jr., the president's son, has coronavirus, sources tell me and @JenniferJJacobs.